 Pip's prints are inspired by animals, birds, flowers, plants, the sea, nostalgic items like Melbourne's Skipping Girl sign and Luna Park’s Mr Moon entrance and vintage curios like the old wooden horse puppet that inspired "Show Pony", below.

 You can read the story behind each of Pip's prints by clicking on the print image.

 Pip’s fine art prints are digitally reproduced versions of her original linocuts and are “open” (unlimited) editions.
 The prints are professionally photographed and printed by a fine art print expert on 100% cotton "rag photo" paper.
 This paper has a silky-smooth matte finish on a white base.
 It gives superb image reproduction and excellent archival performance.

 Pip's larger works are stamped with her red seal or “chop”, which symbolises her family, career and twin children.
 Pip designed the seal and had it carved by a Chinese seal-maker who lives in the States, Henry Li.

 Henry filmed the process of making the chop and posted the video on YouTube (you can check it out below if you are interested).
 It's 18 minutes long, so grab a cup of tea!
-I still use this chop, and I keep it in the cute little box that you can see in the video.
+Pip still uses this chop, and keeps it in the cute little box that you can see in the video.